 AAJA Executive Leadership Program

-The Asian American Journalists Association's Executive Leadership Program, April 15-19, 2019 at ABC News in New York City, is for any professional journalist with four or more years of experience who's interested in moving ahead in the workplace and developing the necessary skills to achieve goals small and large.
+The Asian American Journalists Association's Executive Leadership Program is for any professional journalist with four or more years of experience who's interested in moving ahead in the workplace and developing the necessary skills to achieve goals small and large.
 The 2023 ELP will be hybrid, with virtual sessions and in-person components.
 Opening sessions take place in Washington, D.C. from April 27-29; closing session during the AAJA 2023 national convention in Washington, D.C. on July 22.
 Deadline: Mar 3, 2023.

 IWMF Courage in Journalism Awards

 The International Women's Media Foundation celebrates the achievements of women journalists worldwide, who put themselves at risk to give us a window into critical global issues.
 Facing and surviving danger to uncover the truth, they raise the bar for reporting under duress.
 Open to full-time staff or freelance women or non-binary reporters, writers, editors, photographers or producers working in any country and of any nationality.
 No self-nominations.
 Deadline: Mar 3, 2023.

 This International Women's Media Foundation award honors legendary PBS NewsHour co-anchor, who passed away in November 2016.
 It is given annually to an outstanding woman or non-binary journalist of color in the U.S. with a track record of mentorship, leadership and a commitment to diversity in journalism.
 Apply yourself or submit a nomination.
 Deadline: Mar 3, 2023.

 NAJA Native American Journalism Fellowship